Child protective services: United Kingdom

 In England, Wales and Scotland, there has never been a statutory obligation to report alleged child abuse to the police.
-However both the Children Act 1989 and 2004 make clear a statutory obligation to all professionals to report suspected child abuse.
+However, both the Children Act 1989 and Children Act 2004 make clear a statutory obligation to all professionals to report suspected child abuse.

 The statutory guidance Working Together to Safeguard Children 2006 created the role of "local authority designated officer".
 This officer is responsible for managing allegations of abuse against adults who work with children (teachers, social workers, church leaders, youth workers etc.).

-Local safeguarding children boards (LSCBs) are responsible ensuring agencies and professionals, in their area, effectively safeguard and promote the welfare of children.
+Local Safeguarding Children Boards (LSCBs) are responsible for ensuring agencies and professionals, in their area, effectively safeguard and promote the welfare of children.
 In the event of the death or serious injury of a child, LSCBs can initiate a "Serious Case Review" aimed at identifying agency failings and improving future practice.

-The planned ContactPoint database, under which information on children is shared between professionals, has been halted by the newly elected coalition government (May 2010).
+In May 2010, the planned ContactPoint database, under which information on children was to be shared between professionals, was halted by the newly elected coalition government.
 The database was aimed at improving information sharing across agencies.
 Lack of information sharing had been identified as a failing in numerous high-profile child death cases.
 Critics of the scheme claimed it was evidence of a "big brother state" and too expensive to introduce.

-Working Together to Safeguard Children 2006 (updated in 2010) and the subsequent The Protection of Children in England: A Progress Report (Laming, 2009) continue to promote the sharing of data between those working with vulnerable children.
+As of 2018, Working Together to Safeguard Children 2006, updated in 2010 and the subsequent The Protection of Children in England: A Progress Report (Laming, 2009) continued to promote the sharing of data between those working with vulnerable children.

 A child in suitable cases can be made a ward of the court and no decisions about the child or changes in its life can be made without the leave of the High Court.

-In England the murder of Victoria Climbié was largely responsible for various changes in child protection in England, including the formation of the Every Child Matters programme in 2003.
+In 2003, the murder of Victoria Climbié was largely responsible for various changes in child protection in England, including the formation of the Every Child Matters programme in 2003.
 A similar programme, Getting it Right for Every Child – GIRFEC, was established in Scotland in 2008.

-A bill is being debated in the UK parliament which many people and organisations fear will take away the statutory duty local authorities have to protect vulnerable children.

 Effects of early maltreatment of children

 Children with histories of maltreatment, such as physical and psychological neglect, physical abuse, and sexual abuse, are at risk of developing psychiatric problems.
-Such children are at risk of developing a disorganized attachment.
-Disorganized attachment is associated with a number of developmental problems, including dissociative symptoms, as well as depressive, anxiety, and acting-out symptoms.
-Abuse and neglect also affect children and youth social and emotional development.
-Reason being is because of the negative affect on children's brain and cognitive development.
+Such children are at risk of developing a disorganized attachment.Solomon, J. & George, C. (Eds.)
+(1999).
+Attachment Disorganization.
+NY: Guilford Press Disorganized attachment is associated with a number of developmental problems, including dissociative symptoms, as well as depressive, anxiety, and acting-out symptoms.
+Abuse and neglect also affect children and youth social and emotional development due to the negative effect they have on children's cognitive development.